TnT74K/Project-TDL/README.md

 A repository to work on a to-do list made using Python.
 This is a educational project of my the Python course I have.

+## Note

+This program needs to create a file named `Lists.csv` at `src/storage/`.

-## Features
+## Pros

-- support for multiple to-do lists
+- Support for multiple to-do lists
-- you can name your lists whatever you want
+- You can name your lists whatever you want
-- tasks with description, name, and pirority
+- Tasks with status, description, name, and pirority
-- modular design
+- Modular design
-- separate directory for storage
+- Separate directory for storage

+## Known cons

+- Text-based interface.
+- I couldn't clear console when a new menu appears.
+- Primitive UX

 ## How to run